ovh/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/how_to_configure_mail_macos/guide.en-us.md

 ---
-title: Exchange - Configuring your email account on macOS Mail
+title: 'Exchange - Configure your email account on Mail for macOS'
 excerpt: Find out how to configure your Exchange account on macOS Mail
-updated: 2024-04-16
+updated: 2024-10-09
 ---

 <style>